 The city also features an emerging network of bike boulevards-neighborhood streets that include traffic calming to slow motor vehicles, discourage through-vehicle traffic, and provide enhanced crossings at major intersections.

-Other key investments include numerous sidepaths-multi-use trails at sidewalk level across the western portion of the city as part of larger roadway improvement projects.
+Other key investments include numerous sidepaths-multi-use trails at sidewalk level-across the western portion of the city as part of larger roadway improvement projects as well as the City's first separated bike lanes along a portion of Louisiana Boulevard.

-Existing bikeways and trails are complemented by major planned infrastructure investments, including the Rail Trail, an eight-mile loop and signature urban trail that will connect various regional destinations and activity centers in the greater downtown area, including the Paseo del Bosque Trail, and the Alameda Drain Trail, a partially constructed paved multi-use trail - with further design and construction ongoing - which will ultimately run nine miles north-south from I-40 to the northern end of 2nd Street.
+Existing bikeways and trails are complemented by major planned infrastructure investments, including the Rail Trail, a seven-mile loop and signature urban trail that will connect various regional destinations and activity centers in the greater downtown area, including the Paseo del Bosque Trail, and the Alameda Drain Trail, a partially constructed paved multi-use trail - with further design and construction ongoing - which will ultimately run nine miles north-south from I-40 to the northern end of 2nd Street.